The Best Ducks for Laying Eggs

 Cayugas and Campbells are just a little bigger than Runners (about a pound or two), but they are typically used as exhibition birds.
 Exhibition birds can get pretty expensive, especially rare or wild ones.
 I would have loved to add a section on them, but, with the exception of the Mallard duck, most exotic or wild waterfowl are not good egg producers.

 Some farms crossbreed ducks to create a type of hybrid.
 Usually, the hybrid breed is capable of laying a very large amount of eggs and has a larger, cleaner carcass.
 One disadvantage, however, is that hybrids cannot produce the same version of themselves (if they can even mate at all).
-Hybrid ducks are typically only good for one-time use.
+Hybrid ducks are still domestic ducks but typically only good for one-time use.
+They are bred specifically for egg production, but their offspring will not produce eggs like their parents do.
 This is why they do not make the best ducks for eggs.